SarthakNarayan/Wrangler-Tutorial/README.md

 wrangler kv:namespace create LINKS
 ```

-Cloudflare workers require us to have a preview KV for development and a separate KV for deployment to ensure we are not modifying production data while testing.
+Cloudflare workers requires us to have a preview KV for development and a separate KV for deployment to ensure we are not modifying production data while development.

+If we go the KV section of cloudflare workers we can see 2 different KV's with the format `<project-name>-<KV-Namespace>` and `<project-name>-<KV-Namespace>_preview`.
+In my case its `wranger-tutorial-LINKS` and `wrangler-tutorial-LINKS_preview`.

+The project name comes from the `name` section in `wrangler.toml` file.

 ## Running the application